 Despite being allowed legally on roadways alongside motor vehicles, many drivers don’t respect the law and tailgate bicyclists to get them off the road.
 These behaviors are extremely dangerous, and can result in a bike rider being run over and sustaining serious injuries.
 Bicyclists should never assume that a driver is paying attention when they use crosswalks and should ensure that the vehicle comes to a complete stop before crossing.
 While these aren’t legal obligations, they are good tips for avoiding a bicycle accident.

 Get Legal Help for Your Bicycle Accident Lawsuit

 Bicycle accidents are generally severe in nature.
 Up to 47% of injured bicyclists suffer head injuries.
 Head injuries are responsible for 60% of all bicycle-related fatalities.
 The Tennessee law firm of Larry R. Williams, PLLC, has represented bicycle injury victims for over 35 years, and knows the devastating permanent injuries victims can sustain.
 Our Nashville bicycle accident lawyers won’t let a negligent driver get away with reckless actions.

 If you’ve been injured in a bicycle accident, contact Larry R. Williams, PLLC, as soon as possible.
-Our Nashville personal injury attorneys are experts at Tennessee bicycle law, and can immediately ease your worries about filing a claim.
+Our Nashville car accident attorneys are experts at Tennessee bicycle law, and can immediately ease your worries about filing a claim.
 We’ll investigate the accident completely, taking photos, interviewing witnesses, and hiring a medical professional to document your injuries and future medical needs.
 From the moment you call us, we’ll work around the clock to help you in every way we can.